Want to know about different types of facials so you can choose the one that suits your skin concerns? You have arrived at the right place!

-As one the most bizarre types of facials as it sounds, snail facial surely exists.
+As one of the most bizarre types of facials as it sounds, a snail facial surely exists.
 This anti-aging K-beauty facial includes placing live snails to roam around your skin.
-The snails leave a mucus aka snail mucin which is full of proteins, antioxidants, and natural hyaluronic acid.
-The facial leaves with hydrated, plump and dead-skin free skin.
+The snails leave a mucus, aka snail mucin, full of proteins, antioxidants, and natural hyaluronic acid.
+The facial leaves with hydrated, plump, and dead-skin free skin.
 Beauty experts also recommend snail creams made of snail slime that give you the effect of a snail facial.

 Which facial treatment is the best?